JVital2013/goestools-win/README.md

 - [Differentiate between DSI-CAPE and DSI-LI](https://github.com/pietern/goestools/pull/163) by @JVital2013
 - [Update to support proj >= 8](https://github.com/pietern/goestools/pull/148) by @jim-minter
 - [Fix getting admin text messages](https://github.com/pietern/goestools/pull/105) by @spinomaly
+- On the GK-2A build, I copied the sample rates for LRIT/HRIT from @sam210723's [fork of goestools](https://github.com/sam210723/goestools).
+My build is not the same as Sam's - there are additional changes he made that did not make it into the Windows build, but I do not believe they are necessary for successful use.

 Additionally, thanks to @Aang23 for keeping his custom vcpkg public so I could see how to compile software like this.